Campus Conversation Partners

 Campus Conversation Partners is a program sponsored by ESL Programs that pairs non-native-English-speaking students, scholars, and staff with native or near-native English-speaking members of the University faculty and staff for one-on-one, informal conversation in English.
 The program promotes and encourages cultural awareness and understanding, helps international students understand and adapt to U.S. culture, and provides both participants the opportunity to see the world from another perspective and create a rewarding new friendship.

-- ESL Programs matches partners, based on results of the brief interest survey included with the application.
-Efforts are made to match people of the same gender, but if you have no gender preference, you may indicate that on the form.
+- After completing orientation, participants are eligible to be matched.
+The CCP coordinators will match partners according to application responses.
+Efforts are made to match people of the same gender, but if you have no gender preference, please indicate this on the form.

-- Partners begin meeting independently.
-If, at any point, a participant has concerns about the program, he or she should contact ESL Programs.
+- If at any point, a participant has concerns about the program or their partner, they should contact ESL Programs.

 - View or print our brochure